bmoshe/bootcamp-backend/chapters/Chapter 9 - GraphQL Mutations.md

   end
 end
 ```

+Much like with queries, the `resolve` method is responsible for implementing the logic of the mutation.

 ### GraphQL Input Types
 Before we implement our mutation, we need to define the data type that the mutation accepts as an input.